PixelgenTechnologies/pixelator/DEVELOPERS.md

 ### CLI plugins

-Pixelator has a simple plugin system that allows you as a developer to add groups of commands to the pixelator command-line interface.
+One part of the pixelator plugin system allows you to add groups of commands to the pixelator command-line interface.

-This uses the ability of the python package `Click https://click.palletsprojects.com/en/8.1.x/`_ to add groups of commands to the command line interface.
-To write a plugin you need to define a group, below is an example of a new group `my_plugin` with a single command `my_command`:
+This uses the ability of the python package [Click](https://click.palletsprojects.com/en/8.1.x/) to add groups of commands to the command line interface.
+To write a plugin you need to define a group, below is an example of a new group `my_cli_plugin` with a single command `my_command`:

 ```python
 import sys